akramsabbah9/readme-generator/README.md

 ## Description

+This README Generator will create a professional README.md file for a given GitHub project.
+This app was built with Node.js.

+To see a sample README file created with this application, refer to (sample-README.md here)

+## Installation

+You must have Node.js installed on your machine to use this application.

+1. Clone this repository to your local machine.
+2. Navigate to the root directory of this project in your console.
+3. Use ``` npm install ``` to get the dependencies.

 ## Usage

-You must have Node.js installed on your machine to use this application.

-Clone this repository to your local machine, then use ``` npm install ``` from the root directory of this project to get the dependencies.
-After that, you can run the README Generator simply by using ``` node index.js ```.
-Follow the on-screen prompts to create your own professional README, which will be generated in the dist folder.
+1. Navigate to the root directory of this project in your console.
+2. Use ``` node index.js ``` to begin running the README Generator.
+3. Follow the on-screen prompts to create your own professional README, which will be generated in the dist folder.

 (walkthrough video here)